SAT Program FAQ

-If I do SAT tutoring, do I need to sign-up for the complete tutoring
+If I need SAT tutoring, do I need to sign-up for the complete tutoring

 No. We offer tutoring per session in addition to the complete tutoring package.

-We recommend tutoring per session for those students who are unsure how many
+We recommend tutoring per session for those students who are unsure about

-sessions they need and also want to just try out tutoring to see if it might
+how many sessions they need and also want to just try out tutoring to see

-What are the main differences between Ivy Global's different SAT
+What are the main differences between Ivy Global's SAT classes?

 At Ivy Global, we offer three types of classes: the three-week summer course,